 Treatment of hyperbilirubinemia is directed at the underlying disorder.
 In addition, treatment for hyperbilirubinemia itself may be necessary.

 Breastfeeding jaundice may be prevented or reduced by increasing the frequency of feedings.
-If the bilirubin level continues to increase > 18 mg/dL in a term infant with early breastfeeding jaundice, a temporary change from breast milk to formula may be appropriate; phototherapy also may be indicated at higher levels.
+If the bilirubin level continues to increase > 18 mg/dL (> 308 micromol/L) in a term infant with early breastfeeding jaundice, a temporary change from breast milk to formula may be appropriate; phototherapy also may be indicated at higher levels.
 Stopping breastfeeding is necessary for only 1 or 2 days, and the mother should be encouraged to continue expressing breast milk regularly so she can resume nursing as soon as the infant’s bilirubin level starts to decline.
 She also should be assured that the hyperbilirubinemia has not caused any harm and that she may safely resume breastfeeding.
 It is not advisable to supplement with water or dextrose because that may disrupt the mother’s production of milk.

 Definitive treatment of hyperbilirubinemia involves

 This treatment remains the standard of care, most commonly using fluorescent white light.
 (Blue light, wavelength 425 to 475 nm, is most effective for intensive phototherapy.)
 Phototherapy is the use of light to photoisomerize unconjugated bilirubin into forms that are more water-soluble and can be excreted rapidly by the liver and kidney without glucuronidation.
 It provides definitive treatment of neonatal hyperbilirubinemia and prevention of kernicterus.
+(See also the American Academy of Pediatrics' technical report on using phototherapy to prevent severe neonatal hyperbilirubinemia in neonates who are ≥ 35 weeks gestation.)

 Because visible jaundice may disappear during phototherapy even though serum bilirubin remains elevated, skin color cannot be used to evaluate jaundice severity.
 Blood taken for bilirubin determinations should be shielded from bright light, because bilirubin in the collection tubes may rapidly photo-oxidize.